makersacademy/rps-challenge/README.md

 In order for the view to show the winner or a draw, the controller needs to use the model.

-Wrote a feature test where Dave chooses rock, and so does the computer, expecting there to be 'Draw' displayed.
+Wrote a feature test where Dave chooses Rock, and so does the computer, expecting there to be 'Draw' displayed, stubbing instances of Comp #choice to return Rock.
+Test red.

+- Updated the result view to include the word Draw hardcoded

+Test green.

+Wrote a feature test for Dave to choose Rock and the computer to choose Paper, expecting there to be 'Computer wins' displayed, stubbing instances of Comp #choice to return Paper.
+Test red.

+- Added a new Class method to Game, #create, which stores that game as a Class variable, so it can be accessed across HTTP requests, and a custom getter for the Class variable, #instance.

+- Replaced logic in app.rb to instantiate a game and use that instead of session, each route now using Game.instance to assign instance variables.

+Test green.

+- Views erb tags use @game and method calls to get values for names and choices.

+- Created an instance variable @game assigned to Game.instance in a before block so to DRY up routes.

+-